An Experienced Divorce and Child Support Lawyer in Columbia, MO

 The guidelines use tables and worksheet calculations to determine which parent pays support, and how much they will pay.
 You can find the Form 14 – Child Support Calculation worksheet online.

 At minimum, you need the following information to calculate an estimated amount:

 - Your gross monthly income (before taxes)

 - The other parent’s gross monthly income

 - The cost of health insurance coverage paid by each parent per month

 - The number of overnights the parent who is paying support (the parent with less than half of the time or who makes more money if the time is split equally) has with the child or children

-Through the court you can modify support if there is a change in circumstances which results in a 20% change (up or down) from the original calculated figure.
-It is best to consult with an attorney to determine a path forward that is most beneficial to you and your children.
+Through the court, you can modify support if there is a change in circumstances that results in an increase or decrease of 20% from the original calculated figure.
+It is best to consult with an attorney to determine a successful path that is most beneficial to you and your children.